enricmartos/beer-catalog-api/README.md

 $ mvn test
 ```
-## Possible improvements
+## Possible improvements for a future version
-- Nationality as Enum
+- Nationality, which is a Manufacturer field, could be defined as an Enumerator in order to limit the range of possible values.
 - Tests on repository layer
 - 2 Missing bonus steps
 - Implement pagination and sortin in inmemory repository implementation.